Options Trades 1/29/2024: XSP

 I’ve updated the chart.

-Trades.
-I exited my short Iron Fly options position on XSP, which I entered on Friday and held over the weekend, for a 41.8% profit and updated the trade analysis with results.
+I exited a 3DTE position on SPY, which included the weekend, for a 23.5% profit, and have updated the trade analysis with full data on the results.

 9:35 a.m.
 New York time